TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 ### Start the sandbox

-We'll need a running flextesa sandbox to deploy our contract to.
+We'll need a running Tezbox sandbox to deploy our contract to.
 To start, execute the following:
 ```shell
 taq start sandbox
 ```

 ### Originate to the Sandbox

-Run the following command to originate the contract to the development environment, which is configured to use a flextesa sandbox:
+Run the following command to originate the contract to the development environment, which is configured to use a Tezbox sandbox:

 ```shell
 taq originate hello-tacos.tz